Center of Excellence for Human Genetics Pakistan

 Our Impact

-The Center of Excellence for Human Genetics (COE4 Human Genetics) plays a crucial role in advancing genetics research, improving healthcare outcomes, and shaping policies for genetic disorder management in Pakistan.
-The impact of our mission can be measured through key statistics and achievements
+COE4 Human Genetics is driving genetics research, improving healthcare outcomes, and shaping policies for managing genetic disorders in Pakistan — with impact shown through key statistics and achievements.

 Addressing Genetic Disorders in Pakistan